ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 Moreover, a Virtual Replication Appliance (VRA) needs to be installed in each hypervisor host where VMs are to be moved from or to.
 The VRA manages the replication of data from the on prem to the IBM Cloud by adjusting the compression level according to CPU usage.
 See [The Zerto Solution Architecture](https://help.zerto.com/bundle/Admin.VC.HTML/page/The_Zerto_Solution_Architecture.htm){: external}.

+#### Migration Considerations and Requirements
+{: #zerto-deploymentclassic-migrationclassicconsiderations}

+Consider the following when migrating using Zerto:

+* Network Connectivity: Establish IBM Cloud Direct Link or VPN for seamless connectivity.
+On IBM Cloud Classic, the Direct Link or the VPN, can terminate to a Virtual Router Appliance (for example Juniper vSRX) to be deployed as Edge Cluster in the VMWare environment.
+In VPC the Direct Link will terminate into an instance of the Transit Gateway and a virtual firewall appliance on VPC (for example the Fortinet's FortiGate Next Generation Firewall) can be deployed into the VPC to control the network traffic.
+  * The Zerto Virtual Manager needs to connect the Call Home feature for Zerto, on public internet.
+This requires to configure it by using a proxy or NAT connection to the public network.
+  * The Zerto replication doesn't support Network Address Translation (NAT) traversal.
+Establishing connectivity between the IBM Cloud Zerto instance and your own data center might require customization of routes on the Zerto Virtual Manager appliances or Zerto Virtual Replication Appliances (VRAs) on either side.
+* Storage & Compute Resources: Ensure your IBM Cloud VCF instance has enough capacity to handle incoming workloads.
+The VRA appliances alone require 100GB of disk.
+* RPO & RTO Requirements: Define acceptable recovery point and recovery time objectives.
+* Testing & Validation: Perform test fail-overs before production migration.

 ### Deployment of Zerto for IBM Cloud VMware Cloud Foundation for Classic
 {: #zerto-deploymentclassic}